This information explains how to clean your hands with soap and water or an alcohol-based hand sanitizer.

 - Dry your hands with a paper towel.

 - Use a dry paper towel to turn off the faucet and to open the bathroom door, if needed.

 When should I clean my hands with an alcohol-based hand sanitizer?

-- If soap and water are not available
+- If you don’t have soap and water.

-- Before eating (if you are confined to your bed, you can use an individually packaged hand wipe)
+If you cannot get out of bed, you can use an individually packaged hand wipe.

-What is the correct way to clean my hands with an alcohol-based hand sanitizer?
+What is the right way to clean my hands with an alcohol-based hand sanitizer?

-- Rub your hands together, and then rub the sanitizer over the top of your hands, in between your fingers, and in the area around and under your fingernails.
+- Rub your hands together.
+Rub the sanitizer over the top of your hands, between your fingers, and in the area around and under your fingernails.

-- Continue rubbing until your hands are dry.
-If enough sanitizer was used to kill germs, it should take at least 15 seconds of rubbing before your hands feel dry.
-Do not rinse your hands with water or dry them with a towel.
+- Keep rubbing until your hands are dry.
+It should take at least 20 seconds of rubbing before your hands feel dry.
+Don’t rinse your hands with water or dry them with a towel.

 Where can I get more information about hand hygiene?

-If you have any questions, talk with your doctor or nurse.
+If you have questions, talk with your healthcare provider.
 You can also visit the following website for more information:

-- New or worsening shortness of breath or difficulty breathing
+- New or worsening shortness of breath or trouble breathing.